Abstract

 Why isn’t the child process removed automatically after completing its job?

-The OS allows the parent process to check on its child using wait() to retrieve the completion status.
+The OS allows the parent process to check on its child using wait() to retrieve the completion status for Parent-Child Synchronisation.

 Zombie processes can be removed by terminating their parent process.
 When the parent process terminates, the OS knows there’s no way for the child processes to be checked, so it cleans them up.